ykashou/ts-auth-hub/docs/TASK_LOGIN_EDITOR.md

 ## Testing Scenarios

-### Test 1: Basic Configuration
+### Test 1: Default Configuration
 1. Login as admin → navigate to `/admin/login-editor`
-2. See current configuration loaded in editor
+2. See "Default (AuthHub)" selected in service dropdown
-3. Change title from "Welcome to AuthHub" to "Sign In to MyApp"
+3. Change title from "Welcome to AuthHub" to "Sign In to AuthHub"
 4. See preview update immediately
 5. Click "Save Changes" → see success toast
-6. Open login page in incognito window → see new title
+6. Open `/login` in incognito window → see new title

-**Expected:** Title changes persist and appear on actual login page
+**Expected:** Default configuration changes persist and appear on login page

+### Test 1B: Service-Specific Configuration
+1. In login editor, select "Service 1: My SaaS App" from dropdown
+2. Change title to "Welcome to My SaaS App"
+3. Change logo and primary color
+4. Disable Nostr and BlueSky methods (enable only UUID and Email)
+5. Save changes
+6. Open `/login?service_id=<service1_id>` → see custom branding
+7. Verify only UUID and Email methods are shown
+8. Open `/login` (no service_id) → see default AuthHub branding

+**Expected:** Service-specific config shows when service_id present, default shows otherwise

 ### Test 2: Toggle Authentication Methods
 1. In editor, disable "Login with Nostr" (toggle off)